sinanugur/cellsnake/docs/kraken.rst

 Metagenomics analysis
 *********************

-Cellsnake releases Kraken2 for metagenomics analysis, therefore you need to download a Kraken2 database before running Cellsnake.
+Cellsnake releases **Kraken2** for metagenomics analysis.
+However, you need to download a Kraken2 database before running Cellsnake.

 You can download one from the following link: https://benlangmead.github.io/aws-indexes/k2

 Once you have downloaded the database, you need to specify the path to the database in the config file or as a parameter.
+Cellsnake looks for "inspect.txt" to check if the database is valid.

 Only cellranger outputs are supported for this analysis so you need RAW outputs from cellranger as well.
-If both cellranger and kraken2 outputs are present, cellsnake will automatically detect them and run the analysis.
+If both cellranger outputs and a valid kraken2 database are present, cellsnake will automatically detect them and run the analysis.
 However, if they are absent or not accessible, cellranger may send a warning or skip metagenome results.